J-Horensma/AES-GCM-File-Crypter/README.md

 ## What Is AES-GCM Cryptography?
 AES-GCM Cryptography, is the most secure and modern approach for encryption/decryption and has 3 options (128, 192, and 256 bit).

-## Forensic Recovery Prevention Features:
+## Forensic Recovery Prevention Features, Of This Application:

 ### 1.)
 RAM Data Recovery Prevention
 When encrypting/decrypting with this application, data normally stored, in the computer's RAM, until an application is closed, is immediately removed, after the encryption/decryption is finished. \